saifymatteo/MKR-Unofficial-App-Flutter/README.md

 - [Web](https://github.com/saifymatteo/mkr_flutter/blob/master/images/github/Mixed%20Content%20error.png): unable to get metadata due to ```Mixed Content``` issue (HTTP).
 - MacOS: unable to notarize the app for now.

+## Disclaimer

+This project is my first Flutter project and my very first 'professional' project.
+Do hit me up if you have any feedback.